Undergraduate Student Organizations

 APICS connects business and engineering students and supports them in learning more about supply chain management.
 Opportunities for the students include facility tours, speakers, conferences and case competitions, among others.

 BITS is an organization that creates opportunities for its members to interact with information system professionals with a focus on developing the professional business and information technology skills of its members.

 ALPFA strives to empower and develop Latinx men and women as leaders of character by developing their professional skills while exposing them to a nationwide network of students and professionals.

 Beta Alpha Psi is the international honorary organization for accounting majors.
 This group provides accounting students with the opportunity to learn more about the accounting profession while connecting with professionals and fellow peers.
 Students with a 3.0 GPA in 300 level accounting classes and above are eligible.

 Dean's Student Advisory Council (DSAC)

 The Foster College of Business Dean's Student Advisory Council serves as a medium for communication between the Dean and the students of the college.
 The students bring questions and concerns to the attention of the Dean, along with recommendations for a course of action.
 The group works toward improving students’ educational experience, connecting students with business organizations and supporting those organizations.

 Bradley Student Organization Consultants is a student-led consulting organization.
 It focuses on improving the effectiveness of campus organizations by helping members of the Bradley community with idea generation, trust/team building, and succession planning.

-The Economics Round Table strives to further economic discourse and robust debate on Bradley University’s campus.
+The Economics Club strives to further economic discourse and robust debate on Bradley University’s campus.
 The group is open to all majors and provides a casual setting in which members are welcome to have informal conversations on any topic, technical or not.

 Financial Management Association (FMA)